Sterling Construction Company, Inc.

 Board & Committee Meeting Materials

-All Board and committee meeting materials that relate to items on the agenda are to be distributed at least two business days in advance of the meeting, except in special circumstances.
+All Board and committee meeting materials that relate to items on the agenda and important to the Board’s understanding of the business to be conducted at a Board or committee meeting are to be distributed at least two business days in advance of the meeting, except in special circumstances.

 At all regularly-scheduled Board and committee meetings, management is to be available to report on agenda items as requested by the Chairman of the Board and committee chairs.